John A. Dean, MD, FACS notice of Privacy Practices

 You have the right to request that we restrict the use and disclosure of your protected health information for treatment, payment and health care operations.
 We are not required to agree to your request.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.

-To request restrictions, you must make your request in writing to 8425 Cumberland Place, Baton Rouge, LA 70806.
+To request restrictions, you must make your request in writing to 500 Rue de la Vie, Baton Rouge, LA 70817.
 In your request, you must tell us:

 - What information you want to limit.

 - Whether you want to limit our use, disclosure, or both.

 - To whom you want the limits to apply.